Robert Habersham Coleman: Iron business

 In 1879 at the age of 22, Coleman became president of the Cornwall Ore Bank Company and quickly proved to be "a man of brains and enterprise."
 He was the fourth-generation in his family to manage the Cornwall Iron Furnace, in Cornwall, Pennsylvania.

-He was influenced by the new manager of the Cornwall ironworks, Artemus Wilhelm, who was a risk-taker.
+Coleman was influenced by the new manager of the Cornwall Ironworks, Artemus Wilhelm, who was a risk-taker.
 In 1879, he acquired land in western Lancaster County, Pennsylvania and began constructing two modern anthracite furnaces, Colebrook I and Colebrook II, at Sixteenth and Cumberland Streets.
 He also worked to create the Lebanon Iron Company which utilized the raw material created in his furnaces.
-In 1883, he closed the old family Cornwall Furnace which was obsolete.
+In 1883, he closed the old family Cornwall Furnace that was obsolete.
 He also bought all of his sister's shares in the family business.
-No longer needed a mentor, he terminated Wilhelm's services in 1885.
+No longer needing a mentor, he terminated Wilhelm's services in 1885.

 In 1889, work stopped at Colebrook Furnace I for several months after six men were killed there.
 Coleman took care of the widows and children.
 By December 1889, all six of his furnaces were back in operation.

 Railroads

 Cornwall & Lebanon Railroad

 In 1881, Coleman attempted to purchase a controlling interest in the Cornwall Railroad (CRR) which was owned by his uncle-by-marriage, William Coleman Freeman.
 The CRR was an industrial line that served the Coleman mines and furnaces.
 Freeman turned Coleman down—twice.
 Freeman had also turned down the Pennsylvania Railroad's offer the year before, but Coleman must have taken Freeman's refusal hard as this was "the inciting incident in what has long been reported as a personal and business rivalry between the two cousins."

-In 1882, Coleman built his railroad, the Cornwall & Lebanon Railroad (C&L) at his own expense.
+In 1882, Coleman built the Cornwall & Lebanon Railroad (C&L) at his own expense.
 He also founded the Colebrook Railroad, merging it with the C&L in 1886.
 To build the C&L, Coleman had to cross the CRR, which ended up in litigation and a lot of expenses, including building a large fill and iron bridge over the Cornwall.
 At one point, Freeman brought in 250 men to tear up 400 ft of a newly constructed C&L branch, dumping its materials over a steep embankment.
-Coleman eventually won the court cases and his railroad was more profitable than his cousin's because it served both industries and passengers, and connected to the Pennsylvania Railroad at Conewago Junction near Cornwall.
-In 1880, the Pennsylvania was the largest railroad in the world.
+Coleman eventually won the court cases and his railroad was more profitable than his cousin's because it served both industries and passengers and connected to the Pennsylvania Railroad at Conewago Junction near Cornwall.
+In 1880, Pennsylvania was the largest railroad in the world.

 The rivalry between the two cousins continued.
 One historian notes, "Often the passenger trains of the Cornwall Railroad and the Cornwall & Lebanon Railroad would race each other from Cornwall to Lebanon.
 One train would sometimes delay its schedule to wait for the other—and then the race was on!
 This must have been a great thrill for the more hardy passengers.
 I have been told that Mr. Robert Coleman himself took over the engineer's job on a few occasions to race."